Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Introduction

-\begin{rem} We shall occasionally suppress the parameter dependence in the Hamiltonian and related quantities to simplify the notation. \end{rem} The length of the fundamental cell is related to the strength of the strain.
-Unlike for the almost Mathieu operator, the only physically relevant frequency in the tunneling potential is $\vartheta =0.$ However, we introduce the parameter $\vartheta$ for our mathematical analysis.
+where $\vartheta \in [0,1/L]$.
+Note however that since the Hamiltonian is invariant under integer translations of $1/L$ we may assume without loss of generality that $1/L \in \mathbb T$, and thus take $\vartheta \in [0,1].$ The length of the fundamental cell is related to the strength of the strain.
+In \cite{TM2020} it is assumed that $1/L$ is rational so that the Hamiltonian becomes periodic, but here we shall allow any $1/L\in \mathbb T$ and study how arithmetic properties of the length affects the properties of the system.
+Unlike for the almost Mathieu operator, the only physically relevant frequency in the tunneling potential, as introduced by \cite{TM2020}, is $\vartheta =0.$ However, we introduce the parameter $\vartheta$ for our mathematical analysis.
 Physically it corresponds to an additional offset between the lattices at the origin.
-We also write $H_w(\theta,\phi) \equiv H_w(\theta,\phi,0).$
+Similarly, the original model \cite{TM2020} only considers $\phi=0$, but allowing for different values of $\phi$ turns out to be convenient for the mathematical presentation.
+The only part of the paper in which non-zero $\phi$ plays an important role is in \S\ref{sec:AVAL}, see ~Assumption \ref{ass:assumption} in that subsection. \begin{rem} We shall occasionally suppress the parameter dependence in the Hamiltonian and related quantities to simplify the notation.
+In particular, we sometimes write $V_w$ instead of $V_w^\phi$ for the potential in \eqref{eq:Vw}, and will sometimes for convenience use the notation